palasthotel/grid/readme.txt

 2. Grid editor with Box list

 == Changelog ==

+= 2.0.0 =
+* IMPORTANT: we removed support for sidebar.

 = 1.9.2 =
 * Optimization: Added flexbox version for default grid css.
 Can be chosen in grid settings.